3D Computer Animation

 What you will need

-You will have to provide your own A3 Workbooks and Memory Stick(s).
-You may also wish to have an A3 Portfolio Case for storing/carrying your work.
+You will have to provide your own A3 workbooks and backup storage device.
+You may also wish to have an A3 portfolio case for storing/carrying your work.

 What you need to know